data-dot-all/dataall/documentation/userguide/docs/datasets.md

 AWS Account, Dataset S3 bucket, Glue database, IAM role and KMS Alias.

 You can also assume this IAM role to access the S3 bucket in the AWS console by clicking on the **S3 bucket** button.
-Alternatively, click on **AWS Credentials** to obtain programmatic access to the S3 bucket.
+Alternatively, click on **AWS Credentials** to obtain programmatic access to the S3 bucket (only available if `modules.dataset.features.aws_actions` is set to `True` in the `config.json` used for deployment of data.all).

 ![overview](pictures/datasets/dataset_overview.png#zoom#shadow)